-The data was collected for this indicator for all local Baby Watch Early Intervention programs through the statewide database, the Baby Toddler Online Tracking System (BTOTS), and includes all children with IFSPs who have received their initial individual early intervention (EI) services from July 1, 2021 to June 30, 2022.
+The data was collected for this indicator for all local Baby Watch Early Intervention programs through the statewide database, the Baby Toddler Online Tracking System (BTOTS), and includes all children with IFSPs who have received their initial individual early intervention (EI) services from July 1, 2022 to June 30, 2023.

-Improvement Activities Completed in FFY 2021: During FFY 2021, BTOTS function was discussed to potentially require that local EI programs document reasons for changing any visit dates/details and understand that the changes would be tracked and monitored.
-During FFY 2021, the APR 1 report was modified to more accurately accentuate cases of provider-caused delay when families had also caused delays in another service.
-Additionally, in FFY 2021, BTOTS APR 1 report functions were optimized to enhance report function and eliminate any timing-out errors.
-The report was distributed for local EI program use in assessing their program delays.
-Additional methodology revision was reviewed and anticipated during future SPP baselines and target establishment.
+Improvement Activities Completed in FFY 2022: During FFY 2022, BTOTS function was changed to require that local EI programs document reasons for changing any visit dates/details and understand that the changes would be tracked and monitored.
+During FFY 2022, child outcomes reports pulled from BTOTS were refined to ensure that all local EI programs were able to track their data completeness.
+Additional child outcome methodology/algorithm revision was reviewed for future consideration.